PNNL-CompBio/decomprolute/README.md

 To add a *signature matrix* we recommend creating a text file representing the marker genes and cell types and creating a pull request to add it to the [signature matrices](./signature_matrices) folder.

 ### To find the *best* algorithm for your data
-If you have a specific dataset you'd like to deconvolve but are not sure which tool to use, you can use the tools in the metrics directory to determine and then run the *best* algorithm for your data.
-To assess which algorithm/signature matrix provides the best agreement between mRNA and protein datasets, you will need to provide two matrices from your own data as input into the [run-best-alg-by-cor](./metrics/mrna-prot/run-best-alg-by-cor.cwl) workflow.
-To assess which algorithm/signature matrix best agrees with simulated data, you can use *either* mRNA or protein data as input into the [run-best-alg-by-sim](./metrics/data-sim/run-best-alg-by-sim.cwl) workflow.
+If you have a specific dataset you'd like to deconvolve but are not sure which tool to use, you can use the tools in the metrics directory to determine which algorithm best suits your needs.

+One way of measuring the performance of an algorithm is its agreement between mRNA and protein datasets.To assess which algorithm/signature matrix provides the best agreement between mRNA and protein datasets, you will need to execute the [run-best-alg-by-cor](./metrics/mrna-prot/run-best-alg-by-cor.cwl) workflow.
+This workflow takes two matrices, an mRNA expression matrix and protein abundance matrix, as input for comparison.

+Another way of assessing performance is measuring which algorithm/signature matrix best agrees with simulated data.
+To perform this comparison, you can use *either* mRNA or protein data as input into the [run-best-alg-by-sim](./metrics/data-sim/run-best-alg-by-sim.cwl) workflow.

 We have included test data for you to evaluate these two workflows: